Trespassing Laws in the UK for International Students [2025]

 Trespassing is known as ‘tort’ in legal terminology.
 It means illegally entering another person’s property.
 Every piece of private land belongs to someone in the UK, if you enter that piece of land without the owner’s permission then it would be considered trespassing.
 Trespassing can also happen on public property.
 For example, it is illegal to enter a public park after the operating hours.

-Types of Trespass
+Types of Trespassing

 If you are enjoying your stay in student accommodation in United Kingdom, then you must be aware of various types of trespass.
 The most common form of trespassing is entering on another person’s property without permission.
 Some other forms of trespassing include-